Mary Peltola: Local offices (2009–2022)

 Peltola worked as manager of community development and sustainability for the Donlin Creek Mine from 2008 to 2014.
 In 2010, after incumbent Republican U.S. Senator Lisa Murkowski lost her party's primary, Peltola helped run her successful write-in campaign.

 Peltola was elected to the Bethel City Council in 2011, and served until her term ended in 2013.
 She was a lobbyist in Alaska from 2015 to 2017.
-After 2016, Peltola served as executive director of the Kuskokwim River Inter-Tribal Fish Commission.
+After 2016, Peltola served as the executive director of the Kuskokwim River Inter-Tribal Fish Commission.
 From 2020 to 2021, she served as a judge on the Orutsararmiut Native Council's tribal court.